 This is the first in a series of posts on the Digital Accessibility Maturity Model (DAMM).
 At a high level, these blogs will cover an introduction to DAMM and its terminology, and detailed reviews of the 10 DAMM dimensions, the 3 DAMM-HR dimensions, DAMM audits, and how ratings are assigned

 Digital accessibility is a complicated and nebulous space, and it is difficult to know what a successful digital accessibility program looks like.
 Accessibility roadmaps can help developers and project managers understand where to start, but a Capability Maturity Model (CMM) is the best approach for measuring the degree of maturity a program has attained in managing and implementing accessibility.

 The Digital Accessibility Model (DAMM) provides a clear and concise method for measuring the proficiency of accessibility programs.
 The model is split into ten core dimensions, which define key areas which the accessibility program must effectively and completely implement in order to attain success.
 These dimensions are, in turn, divided into a set of aspects, which successful programs must also master at each level.

 What is DAMM?

 The Digital Accessibility Maturity Model defines a working model to measure the maturity of digital accessibility programs.
 In order to accomplish this, DAMM also includes a series of dimensions, aspects, artifacts, and levels supporting the model.
 DAMM builds on prior work by the Business Disability Forum to develop a general organization Accessibility Maturity Model.
-SSB has used this model as inspiration for and as a base for certain aspects of DAMM.
+Level Access has used this model as inspiration for and as a base for certain aspects of DAMM.
 DAMM does not include any Human Resources accessibility issues.
 These are defined as add-on maturity dimensions under the DAMM-HR model.